Ryan Bradley

 Ryan Scott Bradley (born November 17, 1983) is an American former competitive figure skater.
 He is the 2008 Skate Canada International silver medalist, the 2009 Skate America bronze medalist, the 2011 U.S. national champion, and a three-time U.S. Collegiate champion.

 Personal life

 Bradley was born in Saint Joseph, Missouri, and comes from a family of skaters.
 His sister, Becky, is a skating coach and former competitive skater, and his mother is a USFSA judge.
+He attended University of Colorado Colorado Springs.

 Career

 Ryan Bradley began skating at the age of two and participated in the U.S. Figure Skating Basic Skills program from 1986-1988.

 From 1996-1998, Bradley competed in pairs skating with Tiffany Vise.
 They competed twice at the U.S. Championships.
 In 2001, he reached Sectionals with Melissa Gallegos.
 Bradley decided not to continue with pairs, preferring to focus on his singles career and not having enough time to train in both.

 As a single skater, he won the silver medal at the Intermediate level at the Junior Olympics in the 1994-1995 season.
 The 1995-1996 season was Bradley's first at the Novice level, and he did not make it out of Sectionals.
 In the 1996-1997 season, he placed 7th at the novice level at Nationals.
 In the 1997-1998 season, Bradley won the silver medal at the novice level at Nationals.
 This win earned him a trip to the Triglav Trophy, which he won.

 The following season, 1998–1999, Bradley debuted on the ISU Junior Grand Prix.
 He won medals at both his events.
 At that time, the World Junior Championships were held before the U.S. Championships.
 There, Bradley placed second and was placed on the team for the 1999 World Junior Championships, where he placed 10th.
 At the 1999 U.S. Championships, he won the Junior title.
 He competed at the Gardena Spring Trophy following Nationals and won the competition.

 In the 1999-2000 season, Bradley remained on the Junior Grand Prix circuit.
 He won two more medals and qualified for the Junior Grand Prix Final, where he finished 8th.
 He went on to place 7th in his senior debut at the 2000 U.S. Championships.
 He went on to place 5th at the 2000 World Junior Championships.